North Korea's missile launch: What do the images tell us?

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)North Korea's latest missile test was considered by experts as the most significant advancement in the regime's quest to build a nuclear-capable intercontinental ballistic missile (ICBM) to date.
+(CNN)North Korea's latest missile test was considered by experts as the most significant advancement in the regime's nuclear weapons program to date.

 Sunday's launch offered a first glimpse of the weapon in action since its unveiling at the Day of the Sun military parade in Pyongyang last month, to mark the birthday of the country's founding leader Kim Il Sung.